 The TCC2P card is an enhanced version of the TCC2 card.
-The primary enhancements are Ethernet security features and 64K composite clock BITS timing.
-It also supports E1 SDH external timing sources so that a SONET shelf can be deployed in a network using SDH timing.
-SDH timing is typically used when the SONET platform is deployed for Au3 SDH applications.
+For Software Release 5.0 and later, the primary enhancements are Ethernet security features and 64K composite clock BITS timing.

 The TCC2P card performs system initialization, provisioning, alarm reporting, maintenance, diagnostics, IP address detection/resolution, SONET SOH DCC/GCC termination, and system fault detection for the ONS 15454.
 The TCC2P card also ensures that the system maintains Stratum 3 (Telcordia GR-253-CORE) timing requirements.
 It monitors the supply voltage of the system.